Dappled Grey American Saddlebred Gelding

 Jenny originally belonged to a petting zoo before the donors had her.
 She was donated as a companion for Maverick.
 She did come with some health issues but with time, good nutrition and care, she overcame them.
 Before Forrest came into her life, Jenny had a crush on Maverick from the time she saw him.
 Secretly, she still probably does.
 It was a love/hate relationship.
 If Maverick was taken out of the paddock, she would bray.
 Maverick would chase her around the paddock.
 Yet in times of storms, they comforted each other.

 Exams showed he had significant swelling and an abscess on the right side of his head from the gunshot wounds and was lame on his non-weight bearing right leg from the collision, most likely.
 X-rays of 2 gunshot wounds revealed multiple bullet fragments still lodged in his head, which unfortunately, would not be able to be removed.
-After several months of treatment, good nutrition, and love from the doctors and volunteers at the SPCA, Forrest was healthy enough and ready to be adopted.
+He will eventually go blind in that eye.
+After several months of treatment, good nutrition, and love from the vets and volunteers at the SPCA, Forrest was healthy enough and ready to be adopted.
 Hope Reigns learned about this special donkey from their veterinarian, and after hearing his story and learning of his personality and will to live, wanted to be a part of his recovery.
 After finally getting to meet him, we knew we had to bring him to the ranch.

 He has the best personality.
 Even after all he has been through, Forrest enjoys his lovin' and shows off his playful side.
 We are grateful to the Sheriff's Department for saving his life and to the SPCA for taking such amazing care of him.